-Pierre Jules Mêne 1810-1879.
-Group of fighting deer N°1 Dark brown patinated bronze signed on the terrace.
-A copy is exhibited at the Nimes Museum of Fine Arts. first exhibition at the salon in 1853 Pierre-Jules Mêne, French sculptor born in Paris on March 25, 1810 died in Paris on May 20, 1879.
+Pierre Jules Mêne 1810-1879 Partridge hunting bronze brown patina beautiful sand cast medal around 1870.
+Pierre-Jules Mêne, French sculptor born in Paris on March 25, 1810 died in Paris on May 20, 1879.
 He is considered one of the main representatives of animal sculpture in the 19th century.
 He was the father-in-law of the sculptor Auguste Cain (1821-1894), with whom he was his collaborator. his first job was the modeling of subjects for porcelain factories, he nevertheless spent a significant amount of time in the plant garden, from which he brought back sketches and small models of animals.
-Just like Antoine-Louis Barye did a one year after him, it was in 1838, the year of his first participation in the Paris Salon,
+Just like Antoine-Louis Barye did a one year after him, it was in 1838, the year of his first participation in the Paris Salon, that he created his own foundry workshop which he personally directed until 1877.
+It was